 Get more out of your lodging than just a place to sleep

-Whether you’re taking a weeklong vacation or heading out for a few days on a micro-cation, where you stay can play a significant role in the overall experience.
-With luxury travel on the rise, there are many options available that provide comfort and let you absorb the local culture.
+Whether you’re taking a weeklong vacation or heading out for a few days on a micro-cation, there are many options available that provide comfort and let you absorb the local culture.

 Opting for a bed-and-breakfast can lead to a relaxing and rejuvenating getaway.
 A bed-and-breakfast, often referred to as a B&B, typically has between four and 10 rooms.
 And the atmosphere is usually warm, inviting and personalized.